Does 'In the Heights' Have a Post-Credits Scene?

-Jon M. Chu’s adaptation of Lin-Manuel Miranda’s Tony-winning musical “In the Heights” finally opens in theaters today, with widespread acclaim behind it.
-Critics have given the latest Warner Bros. musical a 97% score on Rotten Tomatoes, with many declaring it the first contender in the 2022 Oscar race.
+Jon M. Chu’s adaptation of Lin-Manuel Miranda’s Tony-winning musical “In the Heights” is finally here in theaters and on HBO Max, and it’s a massive hit with critics.
+The reviews gave the latest Warner Bros. musical a 97% score on Rotten Tomatoes, with many declaring it the first real contender in the 2022 Oscar race.

-So does “In the Heights” actually have a post-credits scene?
+So let’s get right to it.
+Does “In the Heights” actually have a post-credits scene?
 Extra scenes are the norm these days in the latest superhero blockbusters from Marvel Studios and DC Films.
 But how about musicals?
 “Mamma Mia: Here We Go Again” had a funny little post-credits scene back in 2018 — and yep, “In the Heights” does too.

 SPOILERS AHEAD